Women in Prison in Minnesota: Voices of Hope from Within Prison Walls

 The program will conclude with a panel of professionals who will discuss some of the implications of and contributing factors to Minnesota’s growing population of incarcerated women.
 This panel will be moderated by Robina Institute Research Director, Dr. Ebony Ruhland, and include Assistant Professor Rebecca Shlafer, University of Minnesota, Department of Pediatrics; Dr. Jim Verhoye, Education Director, Minnesota Correctional Facility at Shakopee, Judge Bruce Peterson, 4th Judicial District, and Earl Conley, Workforce Specialist.

-Continue the conversation after the event and join us for a 1-hour reception in the lobby of Ferguson Hall.
+Continue the conversation after the event and join us for a 1-hour reception in the Mississippi Room Lounge.
 Light appetizers, soda, and coffee will be served.